jameslitton/coinscope/README.md

 If you prefer to use Python instead of C, python libraries are in the libraries/python directory.

-## Horde
+## Horde Branch

-As mentioned above, Horde is a system that allows for multiple connector instances.
+As mentioned above, the horde is a system that allows for multiple connector instances.
 It is less tested than the master branch, but at some point in the future the intention is that it will be merged with the master branch.
 Bug reports/fixes welcome.